EPC Program Review – Adopted 3/26/07 and revised 3/14/16 by EPC

 Failure by the departmental faculty to respond by this date will be taken as tacit agreement to suspend the program.
 EPC will review recommendations from the Deans and responses from departments and make their recommendations to the Provost/VPAA by February 28.

-5. A department can request reinstatement of a suspended program by submitting a data-based plan using the EPC reallocation criteria, that will result in a major/program with a sufficient rationale to justify offering the required courses using the resources available.
-The plan will be submitted by the department faculty, through the department head, and the college dean.
+5. A department can request reinstatement of a suspended program by submitting a data-based plan using the EPC reallocation criteria that results in an academic program that justifies offering the required courses using the resources available.
+Such recommendations shall be reviewed by CUP or GPC, and the Academic Senate.
+The plan will be submitted to EPC by the department faculty, through the department head, and the college dean.